waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`fly_menu_navigator` (Tool):** Automates Fly menu navigation.
 Initially had incorrect city order logic, causing repeated failures.
 Has been fixed to reflect the game's actual fixed city list.
 - **`master_battle_agent` (Agent):** Refined its logic for handling low-HP switch-ins to improve risk assessment. **Note:** Monitor performance regarding sacrificial pivots vs. switching in damaged key Pokémon.

+## B. Future Tool & Agent Ideas
+- **'Maze Navigator' (Agent):** An agent that takes a map layout and a destination, then breaks down the complex navigation into a series of intermediate, solvable `find_path` calls.
+- **'Use HM Automator' (Tool):** A high-level tool that takes an HM name (e.g., 'Cut') and a target coordinate.
+It would automate the entire sequence: open menu, select the correct Pokémon, select the HM, and execute it.
+This would significantly improve efficiency for recurring obstacles.
+- **'Next Pokémon Selector' (Tool/Agent):** A tool or agent that takes the current party state and the opponent's Pokémon as input and recommends the best Pokémon to send out after one of yours has fainted.
+This would automate the decision-making process in critical moments.
+- **'Battle Log Parser' (Tool):** A tool that takes raw battle screen text and extracts key events (moves used, effectiveness, status changes) to streamline documentation.
+- **'Strategic Team Builder' (Agent Expansion):** Enhance the existing `team_builder_agent` to not only suggest a team but also provide a high-level strategic plan for the battle, including lead matchups and key pivots.
+- **'Stall Breaker' (Agent):** An agent that analyzes battles for repetitive, non-damaging stall tactics (like sleep-locking) and suggests specific counter-strategies or Pokémon swaps to break the loop.

 # VI.
 Completed/Stalled Investigations
 - **Cerulean City Investigation:** Uncovered a path to the Cerulean Gym's back entrance by using Cut, but the path to Route 9 remains blocked by Officer Jenny.
 Investigation is currently stalled.
 - **Brock's Location:** Hypothesis that Brock was in Mt.
 Moon is incorrect.
 Abandoned this investigation.
 - **Route 4 Horizontal Jumps:** Hypothesis that the Route 4 puzzle involved repeated horizontal ledge jumps was incorrect.
 The path required vertical jumps.
 - **Officer Jenny Path Block:** Hypothesis that defeating the Rocket Grunt or Misty would cause Officer Jenny to move was incorrect.
 The path to Route 9 remains blocked.

-# VII.
-Future Tool & Agent Ideas
-- **'Use HM Automator' (Tool):** A high-level tool that takes an HM name (e.g., 'Cut') and a target coordinate.
-It would automate the entire sequence: open menu, select the correct Pokémon, select the HM, and execute it.
-This would significantly improve efficiency for recurring obstacles.
-- **'Next Pokémon Selector' (Tool/Agent):** A tool or agent that takes the current party state and the opponent's Pokémon as input and recommends the best Pokémon to send out after one of yours has fainted.
-This would automate the decision-making process in critical moments.
-- **'Battle Log Parser' (Tool):** A tool that takes raw battle screen text and extracts key events (moves used, effectiveness, status changes) to streamline documentation.
-- **'Strategic Team Builder' (Agent Expansion):** Enhance the existing `team_builder_agent` to not only suggest a team but also provide a high-level strategic plan for the battle, including lead matchups and key pivots.
-- **'Stall Breaker' (Agent):** An agent that analyzes battles for repetitive, non-damaging stall tactics (like sleep-locking) and suggests specific counter-strategies or Pokémon swaps to break the loop.

-## D. Tile & Traversal Mechanics (Verified)
-- **Surf Facing Requirement:** To use Surf, the player must be standing on a land tile and be facing the adjacent water tile they intend to enter.
-Attempting to use Surf while facing any other direction will fail.
-- **Defeated Trainers as Obstacles (Correction):** My previous assumption was incorrect.
-Defeated trainers remain as impassable objects and cannot be walked through.
-Paths must be planned around them.